MinniArora/expression-evaluator/README.md

 Features:
 1. Supports standard mathematical operators, relational operators (==, !=, <, >, <=, >=), conditional operators (and, or, not) and regular expressions.
 2. Fast.
-Responds in single digit milliseconds.
+Responds in two digit milliseconds.
 3. Supports defining rules in terms of multiple data objects.
 4. Supports defining rules around request and system properties.